-We will only use your personal data where it is necessary in order to perform our public tasks and duties as a Local Authority (Art 6(1)(e) of the General Data Protection Regulations), and to meet our statutory obligation under the Care Act 2016.
+We will only use your personal data where it is necessary in order to perform our public tasks and duties as a Local Authority (Art 6(1)(e) of the UK General Data Protection Regulation (‘UK GDPR’)), and to meet our statutory obligation under the Care Act 2014.

-In some cases, we may be required to share your information by law (Art 6(1)(c)) or where it is necessary to protect someone in an emergency (Art 6(1)(d)).
+In some cases, we may be required to share your information by law (Art 6(1)(c) of the UK GDPR) or where it is necessary to protect someone in an emergency (Art 6(1)(d) of the UK GDPR).

-We will only use any special category personal data we hold where it is necessary and because there is a substantial public interest (such as to carry out a legal duty, for the prevention of crime) (Art 9(2)(g)), and where it is necessary to deliver social care services (Art 9(2)(h)).
+We will only use any special category personal data we hold where it is necessary and because there is a substantial public interest (such as to carry out a legal duty, for the prevention of crime) (Art 9(2)(g) of the UK GDPR), and where it is necessary to deliver social care services (Art 9(2)(h) of the UK GDPR).

 We may also need to use special category data:

-- where it is necessary to protect someone in an emergency (Art 9(2)(c))
+- where it is necessary to protect someone in an emergency (Art 9(2)(c) of the UK GDPR)

-- where it is necessary for employment purposes (Art 9(2)(b))
+- where it is necessary for employment purposes (Art 9(2)(b of the UK GDPR))

-- where it is necessary for archiving, research or statistical purposes ((Art 9(2)(j))).
+- where it is necessary for archiving, research or statistical purposes (Art 9(2)(j) of the UK GDPR).